alexandrebrilhante/pair-sniffer/README.md

 This package implements a pairs trading detection algorithm using Fast Fourier Transform (FFT) to analyze trading patterns between two stocks.
 The algorithm is designed to identify potential pairs trading activity by a specific broker.

 ## Features
-- Uses JAX for efficient numerical computations.
+- Uses `numpy` for efficient numerical computations.
 - Implements Fast Fourier Transform (FFT) for frequency domain analysis.
 - Calculates coherence to measure the correlation of trading patterns.
 - Configurable threshold for pairs trade detection.